jamsocket/aper/book/src/designing.md

 This points to an important aspect of Aper that is central to its design philosophy.
-Aper's focus is on helping you to express the **semantics of merging concurrent modifications to the same data structure**.
+Aper's focus is on helping you to express the **semantics of merging concurrent modifications** to the same data structure.
 The underlying data structures Aper provides are just a means to that end.